tothpeter/local_sherpa/README.md

 - Aliases
 - Functions

-Unexported variables are not supported yet.\
-Dynamically created entities are not supported yet.
+Non-exported variables and dynamically created entities are supported by setting the `SHERPA_ENABLE_DYNAMIC_ENV_FILE_PARSING` environment variable to any value.
+This executes the local env file in a subshell three times when cd'ing into a directory.

 ## Side effect